How Parents Can Bring Out the Best in Their Children Through Emotion Coaching

 According to Research, Parents Who Have Mastered the Art of Emotion Coaching Believe the Following About Emotions:

-Step 2: Accept That Your Child's Bad Emotions Are an Opportunity for Bonding And Education.
+Step 2: Accept That Your Child's Bad Emotions Are an Opportunity for Bonding and Education.

 Using rationality to rationalize your child's emotions rarely works.
 When parents try to do this, they frequently wind up bickering with their children.
 Instead, they become integrated when youngsters talk about, label, and feel understood about their unpleasant experiences.
 Children start to feel closer to their parents when they feel understood.